marcus1337/NEAT/README.md

 An edge going from node A to node B. Each genome has an ID and weight.

 ### Node.h
-Each node has an ID and a set of Genomes.
+Each node has an ID and a set of genomes.

 ### NEATDoubleBuffer.h
 Used for computational optimizations.
 Stores networks in two arrays that are swapped via pointers.